 The U.S. Census collects data on minority populations by asking respondents to identify their racial composition.
 For the purposes of this study, minority population is defined as any population other than White, non-Latino or non-Hispanic.
 The minority population in Wake County has more than doubled since the year 2000, growing to roughly 428,900 individuals in 2017, or about 40% of the overall population.
-Minority populations comprise 31% of the population in Johnston County.
-There is a small cluster of minorities in the Raleigh UZA near the Town of Clayton.

 The minority population in Wake County is largely concentrated in Raleigh, with the strongest density of minorities in southeast Raleigh.
 The minority population is also strong in northeast Raleigh, in the area around North Carolina State University and in Cary and Morrisville (See Figure 3-11).
 The concentrations of minority population in the southeast is also closely aligned with low-income populations, which supports the needs for a strong public transit system and health and human service transportation options, especially considering the rapid growth of minority populations in Wake County.